echeran/smile-of-murugan/webbook/chapter01.md

 The answer to this question whether there are some specific, unique features shared exclusively and contrastively by the literatures written in Dravidian languages is negative.
-There are no such features apart from the incidental (for our purposes and from our point of view) fact that they are written in Dravidian languages.
+There are no such features—apart from the incidental (for our purposes and from our point of view) fact that they are written in Dravidian languages.
 It is impossible to point out specific literary features of works composed, e.g., in classical Telugu, and designate them as Dravidian.
 It